-This old-fashioned cookware is one of the safer kinds.
+This old-fashioned ceramic cookware is one of the safer kinds.

 There’s also some kind of nostalgic enjoyment in using ceramic cookware.
 Things just look nourishing when served up in ceramic.

 The one potential problem with ceramic is that if it’s produced by individuals or made in a foreign country it could very well contain lead in the glaze.
 Larger, domestic producers would be the safer bet.

 My personal favorite cooking pan is my Lodge cast iron pan.

 Another old-fashioned favorite, cast iron cookware is probably one of the healthiest cooking pans available.
 It can also be pretty non-stick if seasoned properly and if you use a little fat/oil in the pan when you cook.

 What is Seasoning?